Developing team leader skills in your business

 Create a leadership culture in your business

-Creating a culture in your business where leadership skills are acknowledged and rewarded will be incredibly helpful when it comes time to promote.
+Creating a culture in your business where leadership skills are acknowledged and rewarded will be incredibly helpful when it becomes time to promote.
 Recognise specific people for their work if they’ve displayed a key leadership skill in a piece of work.
-It doesn’t have to be monetary-based, simply saying “well done” or sending a congratulatory email will show your employee that their actions aren’t going unnoticed.
+It doesn’t have to be monetary-based; simply saying “well done” or sending a congratulatory email will show your employee that their actions aren’t going unnoticed.
 It’s important to reward the team for a job well done, but if you’re looking to create great team leaders, you’ll need to single them out and acknowledge their work.

 If you know you’ve got a great candidate for leading your team and your business takes on bigger challenges, offer them your support.
 Speak with them and let them know that you think they could progress through your business and see whether or not they’d be interested in the position.
 If they are, you can offer them support to develop any team leader skills they might be missing.
 This support comes in a wide variety of different forms, from mentoring and shadowing, all the way to formal training.